 (ASINs are the Amazon Standard Identification Number – the unique identifier that represents your product)

-You’ll then add keywords to that ad group that are relevant to your product and tell Amazon how much you’re willing to pay (your bid) if a user clicks on your product ad.
-Essentially, when those keywords match customer’s search terms and you win the bid auction, your product will show in the search results.
+You’ll then add keywords to the ad groups that are relevant to your product and inform Amazon how much you’re willing to pay (your bid) if a user clicks on your product ad.
+Essentially, when those keywords match customers’ search terms and you win the bid auction, your product will show in the search results.